dzmitrymukaseyeu/where-to-go/README.md

 ## Start on local server

-Run `ng serve` and `npm run start:server` for a dev server.
+Run `ng serve` and `npm run start:server` for start on local server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.